redwolfsecurity/axibase_dockers/README.md

 <attr><![CDATA[${ENV.NAMESPACE}]]></attr>
 ```

-If no corresponding environment variable is defined for a placeholder specified in the file, the placeholder will be retained 'as is'.
+If no corresponding environment variable is defined for a placeholder specified in the file, the placeholder remains unchanged.

 ### Server URL